briandfoy/briandfoy.github.io/_posts/2020-01-24-make-your-leanpub-table-of-contents.md

 The `toc` class might work, but I'm not confident it wouldn't be repurposed from something else.
 It's only there because I cargo-culted it from another book's page.
-I don't know if it's common for other book pages to use it:
+I don't know if it's common for other book pages to use `toc` so this might not work:

 {% highlight text %}
 $ perl -Mojo -E 'say g(shift)->dom->at( q( ul.toc )